ustaxcourt/ef-cms/docs/getting-started.md

 The public UI contains some logic for **terminal users**, which are users who are physically sitting inside the Tax Court building needing access to search our public records.

 Below is a screenshot of the public UI.
-Note that some of the features allow public users to search for cases, search for orders, search for opinions, view the documents, and view the case's docket record:
+Note that some features allow public users to search for cases, search for orders, search for opinions, view the documents, and view the case's docket record:

- Note that some of the publicly available features allow users to search for cases, orders, and opinions, as well as view the documents returned and the case's docket record:

 ![Public UI](./images/public-ui.png)